-- Never harm children. - Comply with the CHDV Department General Observation and Activity Guidelines. - Not have conversations with other students or teachers while observing or doing an activity. - Keep observation notes private both in the classroom and when 1 leave. - Not bring cell phones, food, or drinks into the classroom. - Lab Schools are not liable for any injuries you incur due to a variety of uneven surfaces, materials on the floor, toys left out by children...
-It is important to wear proper attire (i.e., closed toed shoes) when in a classroom with children. - Not bring any weapons, medications or other dangerous or toxic substances onto Lab School grounds.
-This includes such items as pepper spray or aspirin (or other over the counter or prescription medications) you carry in your purse.
-These things are a hazard to the children.
-If you must always have a medication on you, let the director know and discuss how to protect the children. - Avoid perfume and cologne.
-Strong odors can fuel asthma attacks in some children. - Ensure that programs and activities for young children are based on current knowledge and research of child development and early childhood education. - Respect and support families in their task of nurturing children. - Respect colleagues (teachers, staff, and classmates) in early childhood care and education and support them in maintaining the NAEYC Code of Ethical Conduct. - Serve as an advocate for children, their families, and their teachers in community and society.
+- Keep all children safe. - Leave cell phones, food, and drinks outside of the classroom. - Comply with the CHDV Department General Observation and Activity Guidelines. - Discuss children in a professional way only in class with my respective instructor and other students. - Record and document class discussions and observations using only paper and a writing instrument. - Use a pseudonym (made up name) for documenting children and the word "teacher" to describe staff. - Politely excuse myself from any conversation with children, families, staff, or other adult and refer all conversations to the lead teacher or members of the leadership team. - Refrain from bringing any weapons, medications or other dangerous or toxic substances onto Lab School grounds.
+This includes such items as pepper spray or aspirin (or other over the counter or prescription medications) carried in purses, bags, or pockets.
+Necessary medications will be brought to the attention of the leadership team to protect the children. - Wear proper attire (i.e., closed toed shoes) when in a classroom with children. - Refrain from wearing any perfume and/or cologne as a measure of safety for children and staff with asthma. - Ensure that programs and activities for young children are based on current knowledge and research of child development and early childhood education. - Respect and support families in their task of nurturing children. - Respect colleagues (teachers, staff, and classmates) in early childhood care and education and support them in maintaining the NAEYC Code of Ethical Conduct. - Serve as an advocate for children, their families, and their teachers in community and society.
 Stay informed of and maintain high standards of professional conduct. - Engage in an ongoing process of self-reflection, realizing that personal characteristics, biases, and beliefs have an impact on children and families. - Be open to new ideas and be willing to learn from the suggestions of others.
-Continue to learn, grow, and contribute as a professional. - Honor the ideals and principles of the NAEYC Code of Ethical Conduct.
+Continue to learn, grow, and contribute as a professional.

-This Statement of Commitment is not part of the Code but is a personal acknowledgment of the individual's willingness to embrace the distinctive values and moral obligations of the field of early childhood care and education.
-It is recognition of the moral obligations that lead to an individual becoming part of the profession.
+This Statement of Commitment is a personal acknowledgment of my willingness to embrace the distinctive values and moral obligations of the field of early childhood care and education.